asweigart/mouseinfo/docs/index.rst

 Buttons
 -------

-The app looks like this:

-TODO: Screenshot.

-* **mouseinfo.readthedocs.io Link** - A clickable link to this documentation.

 * **3 Sec.
 Button Delay** - If checked, the copy and log buttons have a 3 second delay to let you position the mouse before the mouse information is copied or logged.